-A passing grade is determined by a combined test score of at least 78% in theory courses and a grade of "satisfactory" in lab, simulation, and clinical.
+A passing grade is determined by a combined test score of at least 78% in each theory course and a grade of "satisfactory" in lab, simulation, and clinical.
 No extra credit is awarded in any coursework within the nursing program that contributes to achieving the 78% benchmark.
 This requirement supersedes the minimum GPA for making satisfactory progress as stated in the college catalog.
 Each nursing course contains one or more grading components.
-Low performance in other assigned class activities (quizzes, group work, etc.) may reduce the 78% test score, resulting in an unsuccessful grade.
-All nursing classes require a 78% test score average to pass the class.
+All required assignments including online activities must be completed.
+Students who do not complete these requirements will receive a "C" in the course.
 Any additional points can only be applied after meeting the 78% test score average for the class.